Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Locally Periodic Framework

-In order to apply this framework to a scattering problem with an incident planewave in free-space, our approach will differ from that of \citeasnoun{PhysRevE.66.066608}.
-In particular, just as one defines a family of different surfaces, we also define different incident waves---that is, we solve a family of problems with different surfaces \textit{and} incident waves.
+In order to apply this framework to a scattering problem with an incident plane wave in free-space, our approach will differ from that of~\citeasnoun{PhysRevE.66.066608}.
+In particular, just as a family of different surfaces is defined, we also define different incident waves---that is, we solve a family of problems with different surfaces \textit{and} incident waves.
 To generate the family of incident waves, our technique will mirror that of the surfaces described above.

-Let us suppose that the electric field of the incident planewave is given by $\vb{E}(z) = \vb{E_0} e^{i(\beta_0 z + \beta_x x)} $, where $\vb{E_0}$ is a constant three-component vector, and the $x$-dependence of $\vb{E}(z)$ is implicit.
-Now suppose that for each instantaneous periodic waveguide in $\tilde{z}$-space, we imagine sending in an ``instantaneous" incident planewave with the \textit{same} wave vector.
-We will label the electric fields of such incident waves by $\vb{E}_z(\tilde{\zeta})$, where the $z$ subscript denotes that there is a different incident wave for \textit{each} instantaneous periodic waveguide [just as one defined $\varepsilon_z(\tilde{\zeta})$].
+Let us suppose that the electric field of the incident plane wave is given by $\vb{E}(z) = \vb{E_0} e^{i(\beta_0 z + \beta_x x)} $, where $\vb{E_0}$ is a constant three-component vector, and the $x$-dependence of $\vb{E}(z)$ is implicit.
+Now suppose that for each instantaneous periodic waveguide in $\tilde{z}$-space, we imagine sending in an ``instantaneous" incident plane wave with the \textit{same} wave vector.
+We will label the electric fields of such incident waves by $\vb{E}_z(\tilde{\zeta})$, where the $z$ subscript denotes that there is a different incident wave for \textit{each} instantaneous periodic waveguide [just as $\varepsilon_z(\tilde{\zeta})$ was defined].
 In analogy to the $\varepsilon_z(\tilde{\zeta})$, we impose a constraint on the $\vb{E}_z(\tilde{\zeta})$ to connect them to the physical incident wave:

-i.e.~the instantaneous incident waves match the physical incident wave at the $\tilde{\zeta} = \zeta$ (or $\tilde{z} = z$) cross section.
-We also demand that the $\vb{E}_z(\tilde{\zeta})$ are themselves planewaves with the same wave vector as the physical incident wave.
+that is,~the instantaneous incident waves match the physical incident wave at the $\tilde{\zeta} = \zeta$ (or $\tilde{z} = z$) cross section.
+We also demand that the $\vb{E}_z(\tilde{\zeta})$ are themselves plane waves with the same wave vector as the physical incident wave.
 Given these constraints, there is only one possible choice of instantaneous incident waves:

-i.e.~planewaves with the same phase as the physical planewave.
+i.e.~plane waves with the same phase as the physical plane wave.
 Since all of the instantaneous incident waves are the same, we no longer need the $z$ subscript, but we will keep it in order to make the analogy to the $\varepsilon_z(\tilde{\zeta})$ clear.
-(For the case of variable-period structures in Appendix~A, the analogous approach leads to an incident wave that is effectively no longer a planewave in the unit-cell problems, but which is then expanded in planewaves.)
+(For the case of variable-period structures in Appendix~A, the analogous approach leads to an incident wave that is effectively no longer a plane wave in the unit-cell problems, but which is then expanded in plane waves.)